 What are the best cheap wireless earbuds?

-A great alternative to JLab's wireless earbuds is the Tribit FlyBuds 3, should you want great-sounding wireless earbuds with up to 100 hours of playtime (via charging case).
-If, on the other hand, you're shopping for the lowest price without sacrificing too much in the way of quality, the TaoTronics Liberty 79 impressed us by still managing to provide solid sound without costing big bucks.
+A more recent addition to the list is the Skullcandy Dime.
+This pair of compact buds costs a mere $25, but comes complete with rich sound and water resistance.
+Another great alternative is the Tribit FlyBuds 3, should you want great-sounding wireless earbuds with up to 100 hours of playtime with the charging case.
 Fitness buffs looking for the best cheap wireless running headphones under $60 need look no further than the Enacfire E60, which offers great sound and stability in a waterproof design.

 Other entries on this list running down options of the best cheap wireless earbuds come with compromises — usually in the area of sound quality, but some of these buds may not fit as well as they could, or they're plagued by middling battery life.
 Still, some of these models carry a few specialized features that make them worth looking at.